sanafathima-00/smart-agri-assistant/README.md

 ## 🙌 Acknowledgments

-* Node.js and Express.js for backend foundation
-* MongoDB & Mongoose for flexible data modeling
-* Gemini and Groq APIs for advanced AI-powered logic
+- Gemini and Groq API teams for open AI services
-* All testers, developers, and farmers who helped improve backend workflows
+- Express.js and MongoDB for server and storage support
+- All contributors who tested endpoints and improved API structure